stephaneVercouillieBMID/slate/source/doc_pending.html.md

 ### Basic request
-Somehow, I'm explaining to the developer that the basic request is a web Desktop request
+Somehow, I'm explaining to the developer that the basic request is a web Desktop request If you trigger the itsme(r) App from your own App, you MUST make sure there is a Universal/App Link associated with your App.
+Please consult the  documentation about [Universal](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html)/[App](https://developer.android.com/training/app-links/index.html) for this.
+This Universal/App Link MUST be specified to BMID during the onboarding process.

 ### Specifics
 #### Specifics to Login